Albert0i/Redis-Stack-Tutorial/docdb.md

 ### III.
 Summary
-When working with relational database, datatypes such as NUMBER, DECIMAL,CHAR or VARCHAR, is a matter of storage.
+When working with relational database, datatypes such as NUMBER, DECIMAL, CHAR or VARCHAR, is a matter of storage.
 Access methods remain the same regardless of the encodeing.
 In Redis, what you think is data structure, not data types.
 Every data structure has it's own capability and deficiency.
 Table, as a universal data structure, has been used extensively because it's easy to understand.
 In some scenario, table would not be good enough to implement a system with good performance and consistency.

 The `dual` table is a special table in **Oracle** that consists of a single row and a single column called "DUMMY".
 It is commonly used in Oracle queries to perform calculations, retrieve system values, or generate dummy data.
 There is an equivalent special table called `SYSIBM.SYSDUMMY1` in **IBM DB2 for IBM i** that serves a similar purpose.
 Simply because you can not *join* without table in relational databases.